 "I don't like it that much!"
 Lilo insisted, keeping to her hiding place.

 "Well, everyone is going to be super mad at you tomorrow.
-How much you wanna bet that this story will be in the papers tomorrow?"
+How much you wanna bet that this story will be in the papers by tonight?"

 Mertle hummed thoughtfully.
 "Well, everyone on the island has probably been told that this was all a joke by you, so you have them to deal with.
 Cobra won't be happy...your sister won't be happy...Officer Kaiiko will definitely not be happy.
 Am I missing anyone?"